cameron-woodard/PiDose/README.md

 piDose.py - Main script required to run the PiDose cage.

+piDose_camera.py - Version of the main script that incorporates a camera to take pictures during drop delivery.

 monitor.sh - Bash script which should be used to run piDose.py.
 This script will log all output of PiDose to a file called log.txt and will restart the program should it quit due to an error.
 This script should be set to run on boot through a crontab task.

 mice.cfg - This file maps each RFID to a mouse name, and stores a daily log of water drops, drug drops and bodyweight for each animal.
 Should be edited before the start of testing to include the RFIDs for each mouse to be tested.